-The White Horse Temple is situated 12 kilometers away from the east of Luoyang City, Henan Province.
+The White Horse Temple is situated 7.5 miles (12 kilometers) east of Luoyang City, Henan Province.

-White Horse Temple in Luoyang city is regarded as the cradle of Chinese Buddhism by believers.
-Occupying an area of 40 thousand square meters, the White Horse Temple is the best preserved ancient building complex.
-The original temple building was larger and more magnificent.
-Experiencing many vicissitudes, the main building of White Horse Temple was constructed in Ming and Qing Dynasty on the original site.
-They were refurbished in 1950s and again in March 1973 after the Culture Revolution.
-It has numerous halls separated by the courtyards which include Tianwang Hall (Heavenly King Hall), Great Buddha Hall, Daxiong Hall, Qingliang Terrace and so on.
+White Horse Temple in Luoyang city is regarded as the birthplace of Chinese Buddhism.
+Occupying an area of 10 acres (40 thousand square meters), the White Horse Temple is the best preserved ancient building complex in the region.
+The original temple was even larger and more magnificent.
+The current White Horse Temple was constructed during the Ming and Qing Dynasty on the original site.
+They were refurbished in the 1950s and again in March 1973 after the Culture Revolution.
+It has numerous halls separated by courtyards which include Tianwang Hall (Heavenly King Hall), Great Buddha Hall, Daxiong Hall, Qingliang Terrace, and so on.

-As the first Buddhism temple, White Horse Temple was designated as one of the national key cultural relic protection sites in 1961.
-Now White Horse Temple becomes a 4A tourist attraction which attracts many tourists at home and abroad every year.
+As the first Buddhism temple, White Horse Temple was designated as one of the national key cultural relic protection sites by the Chinese government in 1961.
+Today, White Horse Temple is a 4A tourist attraction which attracts many tourists from all over every year.

 Admission Fee: 50RMB